TortoiseWolfe/rn_Turtorial_Outline/Phase_08_merged_001.md

 ### DB Trigger for Auto-Inserting `profiles`

 This trigger function automatically inserts a profile record when a new auth user is created.
 If no profile exists yet, the new account is set to `"admin"`; otherwise it defaults to `"user"`.
-(Dummy account insertion is removed here to avoid FK issues.)
+(Dummy account insertion has been removed here to avoid foreign key errors.)

 ```sql
 create or replace function handle_new_user()